czcorpus/kontext/INSTALL.md

 (do not confuse this with the root directory of the respective web application).
 KonText loads its configuration from path *../config.xml*.

-The configuration XML file is expected to be partially customizable according to the needs of 3rd party plugins.
+The configuration XML file is expected to be partially customizable according to the needs of 3rd party plug-ins.
 Generally it has two-level structure: *sections* and *key->value items* (where value can be also a list of items (see e.g. */kontext/corpora/default_corpora*).
 Some parts of the file with specific structure can be also processed by dedicated functions or modules.